i-doit/api-client-php/README.md

 | `cmdb.workstation_components` | `cmdb.workstation_components.read`    | `CMDBWorkstationComponents`   | `read()`, `readByEMail()`, `readByEMails()`   |

-Additionally, this API client is shipped with methods as workarounds for remote procedure call you probably miss.
+Additionally, this API client is shipped with methods as workarounds for remote procedure calls you probably miss.
 The RPC `cmdb.objects.create` does not exist but you may use `CMDBObjects::create()`.
-It simulates the missing RPC and gives you an easier and faster way to manipulate your IT documentation/CMDB.
+It simulates the missing RPC and gives you an easier and faster way to manipulate your CMDB.

-When it makes sense for most RPCs there is method performing a batch request.
-For example: `CMDBCategory::batchRead()`.
+If it makes sense there are methods to perform batch requests for most RPCs.
+For example, `CMDBCategory::batchRead()` fetches multiple category entries at once.

 ####    Search in i-doit's database